-My journey as an artist began when I was accepted to Art and Design High School in New York City.
-I was fortunate to develop as an artist from childhood, receiving the attention necessary to focus on the skills that I needed to continue my artistic pursuits.
+“Art is the vehicle I use to contribute to my community,” she says, describing her path to becoming an artist.
+Clare’s journey as an artist began when she was accepted to The High School of Art and Design in New York City.
+“I was fortunate enough to develop as an artist from my childhood and receive the attention needed to develop my artistic pursuits,” she adds.

-I took to the vocation of teaching with enthusiasm.
-I taught students from diverse cultures and economic backgrounds in New York City, exploring areas of fine art ranging from manuscript illuminations to video and animation.
-I worked collaboratively on projects and grants with leading cultural institutions including the Morgan Library & Museum, the Metropolitan Museum of Art, the Queens Museum, and the Tribeca Film Institute.
+Clare explored many areas of fine art with her students, ranging from manuscript illuminations to video and animation.
+She worked collaboratively on a variety of projects and grants with the cultural institutions that form the bedrock of the arts in New York, including the Morgan Library and Museum, the Metropolitan Museum of Art, the Queens Museum and the Tribeca Film Institute.